nickyiliwang0000/h/css/advanced-layouts.md

 So 10px +10px = 20px.
 65% - 20px = ?

-This is where it gets tricky, Percentages are relative values and because we're using a fluid layout, we would have to do the math every time we wanted to size the screen.
+This is where it gets tricky - percentages are relative values.
+Because we're using a fluid layout, we would have to do the math every time we wanted to resize the screen.

 ### CSS Calculations

 Luckily there is a CSS tool that allows us to resize things accordingly.
-We can utilize a tool called `calc()` that will do the math for us.
+We can use `calc()`, which does the math for us.
 We provide `calc()` as a value for a property and pass in the equation we want to be evaluated between the parentheses.

 ```css
 section {